jrfnl/clearPHP/_rules/good-practices/no-multiple-instruction-per-line.md

 title:     No Multiple Instruction Per Line
 ---

 PHP uses the semicolon `;` for instruction separation.
-New expressions should start on a new line, making it easier to spot.
+New expressions should start on a new line, making it easier to spot them.

 {% highlight php %}
 <?php